claudiusmueller/covid_surveillance_summary_report/README.md

 1. Clone github project.

+2. Add a copy of old ICA schedules (date prior to database setup) into an "old_ICA_schedules" subdirectory.
+This data cannot be shared via github due to HIPAA regulations.

-2. Open the script file in RStudio (or other editor).
+3. Open the script file in RStudio (or other editor).

-3. Update the following lines of code:
+4. Update the following lines of code:
    * line 3: set the author of the report
-  * line 60: set the path/filename to the most up-to-date Covid Database
+   * line 60: set the path/filename to the most up-to-date Covid Database (make sure to use "\\" for any "\" when on a Windows operating system)

-4. Knit the markdown file to create a pdf report (click "knit" in RStudio).
+5. Knit the markdown file to create a pdf report (click "knit" in RStudio).